chainstack/docs/docs/operations/multichain/deploying-a-hybrid-network.md

 To deploy a hybrid MultiChain network, do the following:

-1. With Chainstack, create a [Consortium project](/glossary/consortium-project) project.
+1. With Chainstack, create a [consortium project](/glossary/consortium-project) project.
 1. With Chainstack, deploy a MultiChain network in cloud.
 1. With Chainstack, get your cloud MultiChain node access and credentials.
 1. On-premises, install MultiChain.